- Join The Cause

 Is the horse very old or very young, and does this play a factor in its physical appearance or condition?

 Does the horse have drinkable water?
 Is the horse fed once a day?
 Is the living environment unsanitary?
 Has the horse been abandoned?

 Is the horse sick, injured, lethargic, or distressed?

 Although Crystal Peaks is limited in the number of animals it can manage, if you know of a potential horse rescue situation in the Central Oregon area call our office at 541-330-0123.
 Please make sure to inform us that you are referring to a potential horse rescue and not a horse donation.

 Equine Donation Additional Information

 Due to our space and financial constraints, CPYR rarely adopts additional equines into our own riding program.
-Our 8.9 acre property limits the number of horses we can keep.
 To maintain our ability to be prepared for emergency rescues, the ranch reserves a few available spaces for such situations.
-However, Crystal Peaks would be more happy to assist you in finding a good home for your equine friend.
+However, Crystal Peaks would be more happy to provide resources to you for finding a good home for your equine friend.
 We offer these options:

 - If you feel your horse would be a good fit for children, please check out our list of Similar Ministries.
 Should you find a ministry located near you or a ministry that you feel drawn toward, please contact that organization to inquire about their space availability.